-Coastal Coattages visit the wildlife haven of Skomer for an unforgettable experience
+Coastal Cottages visit the wildlife haven of Skomer for an unforgettable experience

-For a while I had been longing to visit Skomer Island and see the Puffins for myself, several colleagues had been and this year as part on an incentive at work to “explore the Pembrokeshire Coast National Park” I was given a day off to do just that.
+For a while, I had been longing to visit Skomer Island and see the puffins for myself.
+Several colleagues had been and this year as part of an incentive at work to “explore the Pembrokeshire Coast National Park”, I was given a day off to do just that.

-Top of my list was, of course, a trip to Skomer so off I headed camera and picnic in hand.
-I arrived at Martins Haven at 10.30am and luckily managed to hop on the boat going out at 11.30am.
+Top of my list was a trip to Skomer so off I headed camera and picnic in hand.
+I arrived at Martins Haven at 10.30 am and luckily managed to hop on the boat going out at 11.30 am.
 The short boat trip to the island filled me with excitement and I felt like I was on holiday.
 As we neared the island the skipper pointed out the puffins flying above our heads.

 On landing, it was a bit of a climb up the steps to the top of the island and on the way, we were only yards from puffins, guillemots and razorbills.
 We had a short island briefing from the guide and then set off with map in hand.
 The first thing that struck me was the abundant purple carpet of bluebells as far as the eye could see, which was stunning.